ThinkR-open/fusen/README.md

 <!-- badges: end -->

+> Inflate your package from your flat Rmd

 A fusen is an origami.
 It is a page of paper that you fold in a specific way so that at the end, you can magically inflate it to let a nice box appear.